w0rp/dsmoke/README.md

 ## Quick Start

-Check out the code somewhere, and use DUB to build the library.
+Check out the code somewhere, with the *dstruct* code in the same parent directory if you don't have it and use DUB to build the library.

 ```
 dub build
 ```

 That's it.
-This library itself doesn't actually depend on any libraries other than the D standard library.
+This library itself doesn't actually depend on SMOKE or any SMOKE libraries itself.
 Libraries which link DSMOKE **will** have to link the relevant SMOKE libraries they wish to use however, and likely the C++ standard library also.